fbpx

 What is the lifespan of dental fillings?

-Dental fillings lifespan is dependent on the material they are made up of and the oral health of the patient.
+Dental fillings’ lifespan depends on the material they comprise and the patient’s oral health.
 They are most commonly made out of composite materials that match your teeth and enamel so that they match your teeth, which should be between 10-12 years.
-Some made of metal can last longer, but they have been becoming less popular over time.
+Some made of metal can last longer, but they have become less popular.

 Do dental filling procedures hurt?

-Dental fillings do not involve areas of the mouth that contain nerves, so you shouldn’t feel any more than pressure in your mouth.
-There are numbing products that are typically applied so that patients feel no pain.
-You will be able to feel the pulling and movement of the tools and dentist throughout the procedure.
-Sometimes patients may feel some pain when the filling is deep and near the nerve, but that is not common and more numbing agents are used for more serious fillings.
+Dental fillings do not involve areas of the mouth that contain nerves, so you shouldn’t feel any more pressure in your mouth.
+We typically apply numbing products so that patients feel no pain.
+You can feel the tools’ and dentist’s pulling and movement throughout the procedure.
+Sometimes, patients may feel pain when the filling is deep and near the nerve, but that is not common, and more numbing agents are used for more serious fillings.

 How long does it take to fill a cavity?

-The amount of time it takes to fill a cavity varies on the severity, size, and spot that the cavity is in.
-Usually, it takes around 15 minutes to an hour to complete the procedure.
-Cavities are commonly found in pairs or sets of three, so multiple cavities and procedures may be completed in one sitting.
-This can cause a longer appointment length than expected.
+The amount of time it takes to fill a cavity varies depending on its severity, size, and location.
+Usually, the procedure takes 15 minutes to an hour.
+Cavities are commonly found in pairs or sets of three, so multiple cavities and procedures may be completed in one sitting, which can cause a longer appointment than expected.

-What happens internally when you get a cavity filled?
+What happens internally when you get a dental filling?

 Before beginning any dental filling procedure, dentists typically numb the tooth and surrounding area to make the experience as comfortable as possible.
-Then he will drill a hole in your tooth to remove any decay and replace it with the filling.
+Then, they drill a hole in your tooth to remove any decay and replace it with the filling.